shmeleva/Carbon-Dioxide-Emissions/README.md

 #### SPA
 [`https://carbon-dioxide-emissions-spa.herokuapp.com`](https://carbon-dioxide-emissions-spa.herokuapp.com)

 *It takes some time for the API dyno to wake up and serve a full list of countries when it's accessed for the first time.
-So "List is empty" will be there for a couple of seconfs.*
+So "list is empty" will be there for a couple of seconds.*

 #### API
 [`https://carbon-dioxide-emissions.herokuapp.com`](https://carbon-dioxide-emissions.herokuapp.com)